GenericMappingTools/gmt/doc/rst/source/cookbook/preface.rst

 ``~/.bashrc``.

 Mac users should note that bash-completion >=2.0 requires bash >=4.1.
-However, OS X won't ship anything that's licensed under GPL version 3.
+However, macOS won't ship anything that's licensed under GPL version 3.
 The last version of bash available under the GPLv2 is 3.2 from 2006.
 It is recommended that *bash-completion* is installed together with *bash* via `MacPorts <http://www.macports.org/>`_,